 Platters and serving trays are best left simple, at least when I decorate.
 I don’t like exceedingly large, flashy pieces that are overwhelming.
 Here I opted for a stoneware oval platter and a large acacia bark round serving tray that I added a bundle of dried baby’s breath to along with a miniature metal watering can.

-It’s easy to decorate serving trays with smaller pieces or to add a small stack of napkin linens to.
+It’s easy to decorate serving trays with smaller pieces or to add a small stack of linen napkins to.
 I actually used my stoneware tray for serving food.
 Be sure to reserve at least one for bread or dessert.
-Doesn’t the chocolate babka I baked sure look amazing in this arrangement?
+Doesn’t the chocolate babka sure look amazing in this arrangement?

 Flowers with pitcher/vase